ragg967/Calculator/README.md

-Basic command line calculator made in Go
+A fully functioning calculator written in Go and my first project